click her to return to the home page at any time

 PAYMENT AND CANCELLATIONS

 Place or places on a course will be secured only upon advanced payment of their FULL cost.
 Payment is by cheque only*.
-You may cancel up to 3 weeks before the course date and receive a 75% refund.
-After that time up until 4 days before the course any cancellation will result in half the payment being lost.
-Any cancellations within 4 days of the course date will result in a complete loss of all deposits.
+You may cancel up to 1 month before the course date and receive a 75% refund.
+After that time cancellation will result in a complete loss of all deposits - without exception.

 If I cancel a course at any point a full refund will be offered.

-Should you need to cancel, when possible, and if desired, I will try to arrange an alternative date for you - often though that is only possible during the week.
+Should you need to cancel, when possible, and if desired, I will try to arrange an alternative date for you (provided you do not cancel in the month before the course)- often though that is only possible during the week.

 COURSES PURCHASED AS CHRISTMAS PRESENTS

-¦ home ¦ blog ¦ courses ¦ recipes ¦ plants ¦ mushrooms ¦ reviews ¦ links ¦
+¦ home ¦ blog ¦ courses ¦my articles ¦recipes ¦ plants ¦ mushrooms ¦ reviews ¦ links ¦

-¦ contact ¦ foraging and the law ¦ countryside code ¦ sustainability ¦ products ¦
+¦ contact ¦ foraging and the law ¦ countryside code ¦ sustainability ¦ fun stuff ¦